vRP-framework/vRP/README.md

 end)
 ```

-You can also do it client-side, the API is the same as the TUNNEL CLIENT APIs (copy and add the `vrp/client/Proxy.lua` to your resources list, first).
+You can also do it client-side, the API is the same as the TUNNEL CLIENT APIs (copy and add the `vrp/client/Proxy.lua` to your resources, first).

 ```lua
 vRP = Proxy.getInterface("vRP")